quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 * How to create a transformation.
 * How to use an existing library item to interface Quix to a mobile device.

+## Getting help

+If you need assistance with this tutorial, or have any general questions, please reach out to Quix, we’ll be more than happy to help.
+We can be found on our public Slack channel, [The Stream](https://quix.ai/slack-invite).
+Please sign up, and introduce yourself!

 ## Prerequisites

 To complete this tutorial you will need the following accounts: